-So you busted a tent pole.
-Firstly, doh.
-But don’t fret too much.
-Fixing a broken tent pole is not only possible but really straightforward.
+So, you busted a tent pole, and now you’re in a bit of a pickle.
+But there’s no need to fret too much, fixing a broken tent pole is not only possible but actually quite straightforward.

 If you’re out camping, don’t let a broken tent pole cut your trip short.
 If it’s just the shock cord that’s come loose or broken, you don’t really need to do anything.